What Is a Data Breach? (And What To Do If Your Data Is Stolen)

 If you are a victim of identity theft, you may spend years trying to untangle the mess.
 You may need to file multiple police reports and report the crime to the FTC and the FBI’s Internet Complaint Center (ICC).

-Identity theft could ruin your credit and cause massive financial problems such as not being able to get a loan or mortgage, at least while the authorities try to sort out what happened.
+Identity theft could ruin your credit and cause massive financial problems, such as not being able to get a loan or mortgage, at least while the authorities try to sort out what happened.

 A data breach could also mean a lot of time and headaches while contacting the credit bureaus and reviewing your credit reports and account statements for any inconsistencies.

-If you find fraudulent activity, you may need to freeze your credit report.
+If you discover fraudulent activity, you may need to freeze your credit report.
 If your banking information is compromised, you’ll need to go through the hassle of canceling and waiting for new credit and debit cards and updating all your payment information with various websites and any subscriptions you may have.

-What to do if your info is stolen in a data breach?
+What to do if your info is stolen in a data breach

 If you believe your information was part of a data breach, consider the following steps: